tinkeros/TinkerOS/README.md

 - Added an old school Oregon Trail text adventure.
 - Minor improvements to Kernel to cause it to use less calls to MAlloc.
 - Slipstreamed additional software in Extras folder so you can just use MountFile to mount extra discs and don't have to deal with changing virtual cd drives.
-- You can edit your MakeHome.HC to comment out some things like extra stuff from Adam like Utils and Autocomplete to save memory (I'm thinking this for the Raspberry PI or low power systems)
+- You can edit your MakeHome.HC to comment out some things like extra stuff from Adam like Utils and Autocomplete to save cpu/memory (I'm thinking this for the Raspberry PI or low power systems)
 - You can dynamically change the frame rate SetFPS(60);
 - Some people are annoyed by blinking and scrolling, functions ToggleBlink and ToggleScroll exist.
+- You may access the up/down state of multiple keys without message parsing, see new <a href="https://tinkeros.github.io/WbGit/Demo/KeyState.html">KeyState Demo</a>
+- When on the command line if you mis-type a command followed by a ; and hit enter, you may be able to re-paste your last command if it is still scrolling as text in the top of the window by using the F8 key.
+- BMP file support has been restored.